mbr/legitfs/README.rst

 leGit-fs
 ========

-legit is a `FUSE <http://fuse.sourceforge.net/>`_-filesystem that mounts any number of git repositories read only, allowing direct access to all commits and their files through a directory structure.
+legit is a `FUSE <http://fuse.sourceforge.net/>`_-filesystem that mount git repositories read only, allowing direct access to commits, tags and branches through the filesystem.

-legit is read-only, unless there are catastrophic bugs in the software, it should not touch your data in any way.
+legitfs is read-only and won't eat your data.

 Installation (from PyPI)